Boundary amenability of $Out(F_N)$: Background

 \paragraph*{Quotient by an amenable subgroup.}

 \begin{prop}[Nowak \cite{Now}] Let $G$ be a countable group, and $N\triangleleft G$ an amenable normal subgroup.
-Then $G$ is exact if and only if $G/N$ is exact. \\ In particular, $G$ is exact if and only if $G/Z(G)$ is exact. \end{prop}
+Then $G$ is boundary amenable if and only if $G/N$ is boundary amenable. \\ In particular, $G$ is boundary amenable if and only if $G/Z(G)$ is boundary amenable. \end{prop}

 \begin{proof} One implication follows from stability under extension.
 The other implication was proved in \cite{Now}.
-This is stated for $G$ finitely generated but extends to the general case since exactness is closed under increasing unions. \end{proof}
+This is stated for $G$ finitely generated but extends to the general case since boundary amenability is closed under increasing unions. \end{proof}